Endoprostheticum - Short Stem Center in Mainz

 Short-stem prostheses offer several key differences compared to traditional long-stem prostheses:

-1. Bone preservation: A main advantage of the short-stem prosthesis is greater bone preservation.
-Since the shaft is shorter, less bone material has to be removed, which is particularly advantageous in later revisions or a new prosthesis implantation.
+1. Bone preservation: A major advantage of short-stem prostheses is greater bone preservation.
+Because the stem is shorter, less bone material needs to be removed, which is particularly beneficial in later revisions or re-implantation of the prosthesis.

-2. Anatomical adaptation: The short-shaft prosthesis is more closely aligned with the patient's natural anatomy.
-This enables a biomechanically optimized function of the hip joint, which supports natural freedom of movement.
+2. Anatomical adaptation: The short-stem prosthesis is more closely aligned with the patient's natural anatomy.
+This enables biomechanically optimized hip joint function, which supports natural range of motion.

-3. Reduced invasiveness: The shorter shaft allows the surgical procedure to be made more minimally invasive.
-This results in less tissue damage, a faster recovery period and a lower rate of postoperative complications.
+3. Reduced invasiveness: The shorter shaft allows for a minimally invasive surgical procedure.
+This results in less tissue damage, a faster recovery, and a lower rate of postoperative complications.

-4. Weight distribution: Since the short shaft is anchored further up in the femur, the load is distributed over a larger area of the bone.
+4. Weight distribution: Because the short stem is anchored higher up in the femur, the load is distributed over a larger area of the bone.
 This can make the prosthesis more stable and reduce the risk of complications such as loosening or fractures.

 Benefits for different patient groups

-The short-shaft prosthesis is particularly suitable for different patient groups:
+The short stem prosthesis is particularly well suited for various patient groups:

-• Younger Patients: Due to the low bone loss, the short stem prosthesis is ideal for younger patients who may require revision of the prosthesis later in life.
+• Younger patients: Due to the minimal bone loss, the short stem prosthesis is ideal for younger patients who may require a revision of the prosthesis during their lifetime.

-• Active Patients: Patients who lead an active lifestyle benefit from the greater stability and natural range of motion that the short stem prosthesis offers.
+• Active patients: Patients who lead an active lifestyle benefit from the increased stability and natural range of motion offered by the short stem prosthesis.

-• Patients with good bone quality: Since the short-shaft prosthesis usually preserves more bone, it is particularly suitable for patients whose bone structure is healthy and robust.
+• Patients with good bone quality: Since the short stem prosthesis usually preserves more bone, it is particularly suitable for patients whose bone structure is healthy and robust.

 Indications and contraindications